top of page

 Options:

-Drive your own 4x4 vehicle.
-(9 inches of ground clearance needed for the 1 Day class and 10 inches of ground clearance and rock needed for the 3 Day class, low range transfer-case and minimum 31 inch "All Terrain" or "Mud Terrain" tires required).
+1. Drive your own 4x4 vehicle.
+9 inches of ground clearance are needed for the 1 Day class, and 10 inches of ground clearance are needed for the 3 Day class, low range transfer-case and minimum 31 inch "All Terrain" or "Mud Terrain" tires required.

 For this training you must provide: